opensource-observer/oso/apps/docs/docs/integrate/data-science.md

    You will be prompted to give this notebook access to your Google account.
 Once you have authenticated, you can start querying the OSO data warehouse.

+3. Create a new code block for your query.
+In this block, we will use the `%%bigquery` magic command to run a SQL query and store the results in a Pandas dataframe (named `df` in my example).

-3. Write your query.
-Here's an example of how to fetch the latest code metrics for all projects in the OSO data warehouse.
-Remember to replace `my-oso-playground` with your project id.
+   Here's an example of how to fetch the latest code metrics for all projects in the OSO data warehouse. **Remember to replace `my-oso-playground` with your project id.**

    ```python
    # replace 'my-oso-playground' with your project id